openviess/PyViCare/README.md

 ## Version 0.1.0
 Note that the version 0.1.0 DOES BREAK a few things.
-ViCareSession is deprecated (but you can still import it using f"rom PyViCare.PyViCare import ViCareSession").
+ViCareSession is deprecated (but you can still import it using `from PyViCare.PyViCare import ViCareSession`).
 You can now use the following objects:
 ```
 from PyViCare.PyViCareDevice import Device # generic device